BrandonDonatoLong/rating-system-ui/README.md

 There is some webpack and all of it is wrapped into NPM Scripts that use react-scripts to facilitate spinning up a webserver and hosting all the files locally.

-This project was developed and tested using JetBrains Webstorm IDE node version 6.10.2 and npm version 3.10.10
+This project was developed and tested using JetBrains Webstorm IDE and node version 6.10.2 and npm version 3.10.10

 # Instructions to install